-- 14.1 Every Member when elected shall be entitled to receive a certificate of Membership and shall, so long as he remains a Member, be entitled to hold the said certificate.
-Every certificate of Membership shall be in such form as the Council may from time to time determine, and shall be the property of the Institute at all times, and in the event of cessation of Membership shall be returned to the Institute as soon as possible, unless the Council shall assent to its remaining in the possession of the former Member. - 14.2 Every Member who participates in the Institute's professional development programme shall, provided that his participation satisfies the requirements of regulations made by the Council in that regard, be entitled to receive a Practitioner's Endorsement, and to maintain such certificate.
-As is the case with Membership certificates, a Practitioner's Endorsement certificate shall be the property of the Institute at all times and shall be returnable to the Institute in accordance with the relevant regulations.
+14.1 Every Member when elected shall be entitled to receive a certificate of Membership and shall, so long as they remain a Member, be entitled to hold the said certificate.
+Every certificate of Membership shall be in such form as the Council may from time to time determine, and shall be the property of the Institute at all times.

+14.2 Every Member who participates in the Institute's professional development programme shall, provided that their participation satisfies the requirements of regulations made by the Council in that regard, be entitled to receive a Practitioner's Endorsement, and to maintain such certificate.
+As is the case with Membership certificates, a Practitioner's Endorsement certificate shall be the property of the Institute at all times.